amilnarski/ai-pente/Paper.md

 6. Number of White triples
 7. Number of Black quadruples
 8. Number of White quadruples
-These 8 features are multiplied by the following weights to generate the value of the game.
+These 8 features are multiplied by the following weight vector to generate the value of the game: {0.1, -0.1, 0.2, -0.2, 0.3, -0.3, 0.4, -0.4}.
+The Black player plays with the goal of maximizing the value of the game, and the White player tries to minimize the value of the game.
-1. 0.1
-2. -0.1
-3. 0.2
-4. -0.2
-5. 0.3
-6. -0.3
-7. 0.4
-8. -0.4

 ### The AlphaBeta Player
 The AlphaBeta players uses the same design as presented in class.
 As stated above, AlphaBeta has been demonstrated to play reasonably well with a depth limit of 4.
-Our game has been able
+Our game has been able to reach depths of 22, which means that it considers O(361^22) states before selecting a best move.
+This would appear to be a very high depth and suggests that our Pente implementation is efficient.
+The AlphaBeta player has a key flaw at this point - and it

 ### The Q Learner Player
-The Q Learner Player is also broken.
+The Q Learner does not work 100%.

 ### Results